spatialos/online-services/docs/content/services-packages/deployment-pool/usage.md

 | `Launch config`     | `required` | The path to the launch configuration JSON file to start any deployments with. |
 | `Assembly`          | `required` | The name of the previously uploaded assembly within the SpatialOS project this Pool is running against. |

-## Build your deployment pool image
+## Build your Deployment Pool image

 The Deployment Pool builds from the included Dockerfile to give you a docker image from the code.
 Navigate to the parent directory of the Dockerfile (`services/docker`) and run: